 The resources included in this guide will evolve and be adjusted as information and best practices become available.
-It is anticipated that resources needed during the initial phase of a National post-shutdown return to work will likely look different than what will be needed in later phases.
-Monthly updates on new and updated toolkit resources will continue to be provided to assist organizations as they continue to evolve in their workforce dynamics.
+New and updated toolkit resources will continue to be provided to assist organizations as they continue to evolve to meet the demands of workforce dynamics.
+We encourage employers to turn to their trusted Health & Welfare benefit advisor for assistance in implementing HCM best practices.